"A national standard for the study of digital curation." *

 Do you manage digital files in an archive, museum, library, lab, studio, business, or government office?
 This innovative distance learning program could be for you.
 Our students learn how to collect, make accessible via database and Web site, and preserve digitized and born-digital assets, from VHS tapes and JPEGs to Word documents and genomic data.

-Summer 2024 featured course
+Spring 2025 featured course

 No prerequisites are required for any course.
 For syllabi and more details, click on Courses at left.